actix/examples/simple-auth-server/README.md

-##### What?

-We are going to create a web-server in `rust` that only deals with user registration and authentication.
-I will be explaining the steps in each file as we go.
-The complete project code is here [repo](https://gitlab.com/mygnu/rust-auth-server/tree).
-Please take all this with a pinch of salt as I'm a still a noob to rust 😉.

 ##### Flow of the event would look like this:

 - Registers with email address ➡ Receive an 📨 with a link to verify